raftedproc/mipt-rust/docs/setup.md

 cargo install --path tools/rover
 ```

+Probably, you'll need `libssl-dev` installed to build `rover`.
+Install it if needed.

 From this moment, you can call it from any place you want!
 Just try to type:

 ```shell